jasonsbeer/Amiga-2000-EATX/README.md

 6. Widened U801 footprint (RTC62423 is wider than the standard SOIC package)
 7. Added support for 1 and 2 MB Kickstart ROMs (512k still supported)
 8. Added some space around the external ports...they were crowded

+Rev 1.2.1 **PRODUCTION REVISION**
+1. Added some missing component values to the silk screen, where there was room
+2. Moved VIDIOT over to make additional room for coprocessor cards

 ## Acknowledgments
 kr239 - for the Amiga 500 DRAM replacement project inspiration and LIV2 and texneus for the modifications used in this project